-Global commercial air traffic plummeted in the first quarter of 2020 as the Covid-19 pandemic took hold.
-In May 2020, we began making regular forecasts of how soon aviation demand would recover based on four potential scenarios and the latest information.
-We’re now publishing those forecasts in this dashboard, which we’ll update regularly.
+In May 2020, we began making regular forecasts of how soon aviation demand would recover from the effects of the Covid-19 pandemic, based on several potential scenarios and the latest information.

 Projected market and financial information, analyses, and conclusions are based (unless sourced otherwise) on external information and Bain & Company’s judgment.
 They are intended as a guide only and should not be construed as definitive forecasts or guarantees of future performance or results.
 No responsibility or liability whatsoever is accepted by any person, including Bain & Company, Inc. or its affiliates and their respective officers, employees, or agents, for any errors or omissions.